-UPS spent approximately \$22.3 million in 2010 to 2014 on direct federal lobbying activities.
+UPS spent approximately \$35.3 million in 2010 to 2015 on direct federal lobbying activities.
 (Senate Reports).
-These figures may not include grassroots lobbying to directly influence legislation by mobilizing public support or opposition and do not include lobbying expenditures to influence legislation or regulation in states that do not require disclosure.
+These figures may not include grassroots lobbying to directly influence legislation by mobilizing public support or opposition and do not include lobbying expenditures in states that do not require disclosure.

-For example, UPS does not disclose or explain to investors its contributions to the highly controversial American Exchange Legislative Council (ALEC).
-UPS sits on ALEC's Private Enterprise Board and made a \$25,000 contribution in 2011.
+For example, UPS does not disclose or explain to investors its contributions to the highly controversial American Exchange Legislative Council (ALEC) which adopted "model legislation" opposing renewable energy regulations and laws for states.
+UPS sits on ALEC's Private Enterprise Board.

-Over 100 companies have left ALEC because of its controversial positions including BP, Coca Cola, General Electric, Johnson & Johnson, McDonalds, Procter & Gamble, Shell, Unilever and Wal-Mart.
+Over 100 companies have left ALEC because of its controversial positions including BP, Coca Cola, General Electric, Google, Johnson & Johnson, McDonalds, Procter & Gamble, Shell, Unilever and Wal-Mart.

-Finally, UPS sits on the Board of the U.S. Chamber of Commerce, which spent well over \$1 billion lobbying since 1998.
-The Chamber is aggressively attacking the EPA on the new Clean Power Plan to address climate change.
+Finally, UPS sits on the Board of the U.S. Chamber of Commerce, which spent well over \$1.2 billion lobbying since 1998.
+The Chamber is aggressively attacking the EPA and has sued to block the Clean Power Plan which addresses climate change.
 We urge UPS to utilize its role as a prominent Chamber Board member to challenge the Chamber's negative climate policy.